arduino/docs-content/content/software/app-labs/software.md

 icon: IconBrackets
 ---

-Focus on your project with seamless MPU and MCU development.
+Focus on your project with integrated pre-trained AI models and seamless MPE and MCU development